AndreasHGK/go-interactions/readme.md

     // Optional parameters can be added like shown for this.
 A cmd.Optional[] needs to be wrapped around the parameter
     // type.
 It has a few methods to get the underlying value and to return whether the value was provided.
 All optional
     // parameters have to be provided after all required parameters.
-    Delay cmd.Optional[int] `description:"Whether or not to show the response publicly"` }
+    Delay cmd.Optional[int] `description:"How long to wait before sending the message"` }

 // Run will be called when the command is executed by the player.
 All parameter values will be set inside the struct,